Proxy locations

 You can find all of the entry point addresses for available countries here.

-For a visual breakdown of using Shared Datacenter Proxies, check out the video below.
+For a more thorough look at all the starting steps of using Shared Datacenter Proxies, check out this video:

 Response codes